 - Do you need special tools to make soap?
 Where do you buy supplies?
 See How to Make Simple Soap Video and 4 Steps to Making Homemade Soap.
 I answer both those questions and much more in those posts.
 They are basically my how-to make soap posts.

 - What if the soap doesn't turn out?
-In all my years of soap making I've only had one real failure and I turned it into dish soap (it was too caustic to use straight on our skin in the shower).
-Alternately, you could grate it and use for laundry soap.
+In all my six or seven years of soap making I've had a couple failures, this is one.
+I turned that one into dish soap (it was too caustic to use straight on our skin in the shower).
+Alternately, I've also grated failed batches to use for laundry soap.
 Although soap making is a scientific process it's also a bit of an art, at least for me.
 You never know exactly how it will turn out, but that's the beauty of it.

 - Do you sell your soap?
 Not usually.

 I have a dedicated Q & A post where I answer readers' questions about soap making.

 FIMBY's Soap & Body Care resource page will help get you started if you want to make your own natural products.

 - What kind of camera do you have?
 I shoot primarily with a Nikon D300 and a couple lens.
 You can read about that here.
 We recently purchased a lighter Sony NEX5 for hiking and backpacking.
 Update: after 5 years with my Nikon D300 we sold it to purchase the Sony NEX6.
 Nearly all photos on the blog from October 2013 and forward are taken with that camera.

 - What kind of camera bag do you use?
 Prior to buying the Sony I used a top loader Lowepro camera bag with back harness straps for our backpacking/hiking adventures.
 You can see it pictured here.
 This set up was a bit cumbersome and heavy, which is one reason we bought a smaller camera.